Published on April 5, 2020 – Last Updated on March 29, 2022

 Now that you probably have a lot of time on your hands, you might be wondering what to do with yourself while you are under self-isolation.
 Even though it may be stressful to be home, now is the time to do those things you don’t have time for on a typical workday.
 Here are ten things you can do during your self-isolation.

 You know how you’ve been thinking, I’ve got to get my cupboards or garage organized.
-Maybe you’ve been wanting to rearrange your furniture.
+Maybe you’ve wanted to rearrange your furniture.
 Well, now’s your chance.
-Use this time to be productive and organize those areas of your house (or your life) that you’ve been wanting to do for a while now.
+Use this time to be productive and manage those areas of your house (or your life) that you’ve wanted to do for a while now.
 Here are some tips for getting everything neat and tidy:

 - Define what being organized means to you

 - Start with something that going to motivate you first

 - Create a list of things you want to organize

 Your house isn’t the only thing you can organize.
 Please write down your goals, write the steps on how you will work towards them, and give yourself a deadline.
 Then, when everything gets back to normal, you will have an organized house and a plan of action.

 During this COVID-19 isolation, it’s a perfect time to binge-watch that show you’ve wanted to watch.
 You have plenty of time now to sit down, relax and watch something like Game of Thrones.
 An I Love Lucy marathon is a good choice too.
 Lucy makes almost anyone laugh, and laughing takes your mind off of your problems.
 Here are some binge-worthy shows you can watch again or for the first time:

 - Breaking Bad

 If you are more into movies, here are some epic films to watch: